-Miller, who spent two months at Missouri prior to coming to Auburn, coached the previous five years from 2007-12 as an assistant coach at New Mexico under head coach Steve Alford.
+Miller coached the previous five years (2007-12) as an assistant coach at New Mexico under head coach Steve Alford.
 He was a part of the most successful five-year period in New Mexico basketball history, helping the Lobos to a 126-46 record, five consecutive postseason appearances and a pair of NCAA Tournament berths.

 New Mexico won two regular season Mountain West Conference Championships and one MWC Tournament Championship during his coaching stint.

-"I'm excited about Ryan joining on our staff," said Barbee.
+"I'm excited about Ryan joining on our staff," Barbee said when he hired Miller at Auburn.
 "He is a close friend who I have known for quite a while now.
 He is going to add a lot to the program in all areas from recruiting to coaching to relationships with players."

 Miller is considered one of the top recruiters in the country where he has contacts throughout the United States as well as foreign countries including Australia, where he also played competitively.

 Miller was a basketball operations assistant at Memphis under head coach John Calipari from 2004-06 when Barbee was also an assistant coach on the staff.
 During Miller's three years at Memphis, the Tigers went 78-28 and made three postseason tournament appearances, including two NCAA Tournament berths.

 Miller spent one year as an assistant coach at Pepperdine before joining the New Mexico staff prior to the 2007-08 season.